UMich-CURLY/cheetah_inekf_lcm/README.md

 Contact-Aided Invariant Extended Kalman Filtering for Mini Cheetah with Lightweight Communications and Marshalling (LCM) interface.
 The InEKF takes in data from IMU, joint encoders, and foot contact events to perform state estimation.
 This repository has the following features:
-* Use LCM for light-weight communication with other programs.
+* Use LCM for lightweight communication with other programs.
 * Allow asynchronous input from IMU, joint encoders, and contact events.
-* Allow user to customize for different input source.
+* Allow user to customize for different input sources.
 (Including the contact events.)
 * Real-time performance (around 430 Hz) on the UP Board computer inside Mini Cheetah.
 (Tested alongside with the [MIT Controller](https://github.com/mit-biomimetics/Cheetah-Software).)

-**Note:** This repository uses LCM to achieves light-weight communication.
+**Note:** This repository uses LCM to achieve lightweight communication.
 If you wish to use ROS, you can refer to [cheetah_inekf_realtime](https://github.com/UMich-CURLY/cheetah_inekf_realtime).

 ## Dependencies
 * [lcm 1.4.0](https://github.com/lcm-proj/lcm/releases/tag/v1.4.0)